In This Blog:

 Swift appears to announce new albums out of nowhere but she never sacrifices quality for speed.
 Every lyric and visual is intentional.

-Brands need a similar balance.
 Acting too slow means missing the conversation; however, acting too quickly without strategy risks sloppy execution.

 Bonus Insight: The Future of Pop Culture in Digital Advertising